aosmith16/practice-repo/practice_pull_requests_other_repos.md

 When you go to your repository on GitHub you will see a “Compare and pull request” button.
 Push this button and write a description of what is in your pull request.
-If you don’t know the full extent of the pull request yet, no worries.
-You can add additional comments to the pull request as you go.

 # Wait for merge or comments